 The Working Group discussed that, under option 1.4, where a project doesn’t accept, and space becomes available, the next customer may be ready to go ahead but could happen to be in an area that triggers new works and high costs, which under this option they would be liable for, which may be a point against taking this option forward.
 The Working Group noted that a key consideration would be the impact on economic development and growth, and that the principle of the charging methodologies is to recover proportionate costs from connecting customers, both in the present and the future, without killing off growth and development.

-The Working Group discussed whether to take option 1.4 forward, with one Working Group member considering this as punitive, arbitrary and lacking an internal consistency, with one Working Group member noting their support was conditional on the correct number for the threshold being determined, and with several Working Groop members noting it does not resolve the “last customer standing” issue.
+The Working Group discussed whether to take option 1.4 forward, with one Working Group member considering this as punitive, arbitrary and lacking an internal consistency, with one Working Group member noting their support was conditional on the correct number for the threshold being determined, and with several Working Group members noting it does not resolve the “last customer standing” issue.

 As per paragraph 5.15 above, Working Group members voted (by a show of 9 hands) to not take option 1.4 forwards, with one Working Group Member voted to take option 1.4 forward.
 However, the Working Group discussed that if a high-cost project threshold could be determined for option 2.4 (covered later in this document) then this could be applied to option 1.4 and included for consultation and/or voting.